knightsUCF/COVIDGenomeAnalysis/README.md

 https://github.com/knightsUCF/COVIDGenomeAnalysis/blob/main/motif%20x%20results.md

-Click on "raw" to view the data in tabular form.
+(click on "raw" to view the data in tabular form.)

 Taking a line from how the Motif X research team formatted the data: